sonj10/Geo-Spatial-Analysis/Phase-1/README.md

 ## Requirement

-In Project Phase 2, you need to write two User Defined Functions ST\_Contains and ST\_Within in SparkSQL and use them to do four spatial queries:
+We have written two User Defined Functions ST\_Contains and ST\_Within in SparkSQL and used them to do four spatial queries:

 * Range query: Use ST_Contains.
 Given a query rectangle R and a set of points P, find all the points within R.
 * Range join query: Use ST_Contains.
 Given a set of Rectangles R and a set of Points S, find all (Point, Rectangle) pairs such that the point is within the rectangle.